Immanuel Kant: Historical influence

-Kant's thinking on religion was used in Britain to challenge the decline in religious faith in the nineteenth century.
+Kant's thinking on religion was used in Britain by philosophers such as Thomas Carlyle to challenge the nineteenth-century decline in religious faith.
 British Catholic writers, notably G. K. Chesterton and Hilaire Belloc, followed this approach.
 Criticisms of Kant were common in the realist views of the new positivism at that time.
 Arthur Schopenhauer was strongly influenced by Kant's transcendental idealism.
-He, like G. E. Schulze, Jacobi, and Fichte before him, was critical of Kant's theory of the thing-in-itself.
+Like Gottlob Ernst Schulze, Friedrich Heinrich Jacobi, and Fichte before him, Schopenhauer was critical of Kant's theory of the thing-in-itself.
 Things-in-themselves, they argued, are neither the cause of what we observe, nor are they completely beyond our access.
-Ever since the Critique of Pure Reason philosophers have been critical of Kant's theory of the thing-in-itself.
-Many have argued, if such a thing exists beyond experience, then one cannot posit that it affects us causally, since that would entail stretching the category "causality" beyond the realm of experience.
+Ever since the Critique of Pure Reason, philosophers have been critical of Kant's theory of the thing-in-itself.
+Many have argued that, if such a thing exists beyond experience, then one cannot posit that it affects us causally, since that would entail stretching the category "causality" beyond the realm of experience.

-With the success and wide influence of Hegel's writings, Kant's influence began to wane, though there was in Germany a movement that hailed a return to Kant in the 1860s, beginning with the publication of Kant und die Epigonen in 1865 by Otto Liebmann.
-His motto was "Back to Kant", and a re-examination of his ideas began.
-During the turn of the twentieth century there was an important revival of Kant's theoretical philosophy, known as the Marburg School, represented in the work of Hermann Cohen, Paul Natorp, Ernst Cassirer, and anti-Neo-Kantian Nicolai Hartmann.

-Kant's notion of "critique" has been quite influential.
-The early German Romantics, especially Friedrich Schlegel in his "Athenaeum Fragments," used Kant's reflexive conception of criticism in their Romantic theory of poetry.
-Also in aesthetics, Clement Greenberg, in his classic essay "Modernist Painting," uses Kantian criticism, what Greenberg refers to as "immanent criticism," to justify the aims of abstract painting, a movement Greenberg saw as aware of the key limitation – flatness – that makes up the medium of painting.

-French philosopher Michel Foucault was also greatly influenced by Kant's notion of "critique" and wrote several pieces on Kant for a re-thinking of the Enlightenment as a form of "critical thought."
-He went so far as to classify his own philosophy as a "critical history of modernity, rooted in Kant."
+With the success and wide influence of Hegel's writings, Kant's own influence began to wane, but a re-examination of his ideas began in Germany in 1865 with the publication of Kant und die Epigonen by Otto Liebmann, whose motto was "Back to Kant".
+There proceeded an important revival of Kant's theoretical philosophy, known as Neo-Kantianism.
+Kant's notion of "critique" has been more broadly influential.
+The early German Romantics, especially Friedrich Schlegel in his "Athenaeum Fragments", used Kant's reflexive conception of criticism in their Romantic theory of poetry.
+Also in aesthetics, Clement Greenberg, in his classic essay "Modernist Painting", uses Kantian criticism, what Greenberg refers to as "immanent criticism", to justify the aims of abstract painting, a movement Greenberg saw as aware of the key limitation—flatness—that makes up the medium of painting.
+The French philosopher Michel Foucault was also greatly influenced by Kant's notion of "critique" and wrote several pieces on Kant for a re-thinking of the Enlightenment as a form of "critical thought".
+He went so far as to classify his own philosophy as a "critical history of modernity, rooted in Kant".